U.S. News Rankings

 |SAT/ACT scores must be received by||August 26|

-The student-faculty ratio at SUNY College of Technology--Canton is 21:1, and the school has 34.5 percent of its classes with fewer than 20 students.
-The most popular majors at SUNY College of Technology--Canton include: Finance, General; Criminal Justice/Law Enforcement Administration; Computer and Information Sciences and Support Services, Other; Criminal Justice/Law Enforcement Administration; and Business, Management, Marketing, and Related Support Services, Other.
-The average freshman retention rate, an indicator of student satisfaction, is 67.0 percent.
+The student-faculty ratio at SUNY College of Technology--Canton is 22:1.
+The most popular majors at SUNY College of Technology--Canton include: Criminal Justice/Law Enforcement Administration; Business, Management, Marketing, and Related Support Services, Other; Health/Health Care Administration/Management; Legal Assistant/Paralegal; and Dental Hygiene/Hygienist.
+The average freshman retention rate, an indicator of student satisfaction, is 67.7 percent.

-SUNY College of Technology--Canton has a total undergraduate enrollment of 3,825, with a gender distribution of 47.7 percent male students and 52.3 percent female students.
-At this school, 35.0 percent of the students live in college-owned, -operated, or -affiliated housing and 65.0 percent of students live off campus.
-SUNY College of Technology--Canton is part of the NAIA athletic conference.
+SUNY College of Technology--Canton has a total undergraduate enrollment of 3,780, with a gender distribution of 45.5 percent male students and 54.5 percent female students.
+At this school, 35 percent of the students live in college-owned, -operated, or -affiliated housing and 65 percent of students live off campus.
+SUNY College of Technology--Canton is part of the NCAA III athletic conference.